sukrutrao/Timetabler/README.md

 ##### CSVparser

 This does not require any setup other than cloning the repository.
-The path where this is cloned will be referred to as `$CSVPARSER_ROOT`.
+The path where this is cloned will be referred to as `$CSVPARSER_PATH`.

 ##### yaml-cpp

-* Download [yaml-cpp-0.5.3](https://github.com/jbeder/yaml-cpp/archive/yaml-cpp-0.5.3.tar.gz) and unpack it. `$YAML_CPP_PATHT` will be used to denote the path where it is unpacked.
+* Download [yaml-cpp-0.5.3](https://github.com/jbeder/yaml-cpp/archive/yaml-cpp-0.5.3.tar.gz) and unpack it. `$YAML_CPP_PATH` will be used to denote the path where it is unpacked.
 * Build the project
 ```bash
 $ cd $YAML_CPP_PATH